Want to write but don’t know where to begin?

 Writers are 10 times more likely to suffer from depression than people in other professions.*Just a few who suffered from the “black dog” are James Ellroy, Agatha Christie, Virginia Woolf, Stephen Fry, Simon Brett, Sylvia Plath, Ernest Hemingway, Marian Keyes, … Continue reading

-Posted in General
+Posted in For everyone

 Tagged Agatha Christie, Broughton Spurtle, Catherine Cookson, Ernest Hemingway, Evelyn Waugh, Hans Christian Andersen, Historic Scotland, James Ellroy, Kirkgate, Leith, Leith Botanical Gardens, Leith Walk Botanical Cottage, Leo Tolstoy, Marian Keyes, Maritime Museum, Port Of Leith, Raymond Chandler, Simon Brett, Stephen Fry, Sylvia Plath, Trinity House, Uncle Bob's Audio Walking Tours, Virginia Woolf, Walt Whitman, William Faulkner